jasseral/ubuntukioskmode/README.md

 If you are testing please perform this operations using a VM

 # What is new
--firefox now always stay visible as the main window in fullscreen mode -disabled maximized minimized options
+- firefox now always stay visible as the main window in fullscreen mode
+- disabled maximized minimized options
--disabled close firefox option
+- disabled close firefox option
--Enabled network-admin (<crt> + N) & connection-editor (<crt> + C) shortcuts -Custom right click network menu is do not showed
+- Enabled network-admin (<crt> + N) & connection-editor (<crt> + C) shortcuts
+- Custom right click network menu is do not showed